Aaronicle/se_project_aroundtheus/README.md

 **Intro**

+The name of this is se_project_aroundtheus.
 This project is all about learning adaptive design so that your website will function well on different devices.
 This is mainly done with media queries and display grid.
-It is challenging and fun and hopefully I did it correctly
+It is challenging and fun and hopefully I did it correctly.
+I found the biggest challenges were making sure all the spacing in between items in all screen sizes especially in the footer section.
+I used a template in figma to create and design the project around it, getting all the images from there as well.
+I downloaded the fonts off a websit if woff2 files and connected them through my css files.
+Here is the link to my github: https://github.com/Aaronicle/se_project_aroundtheus

 Here is a link to my video: https://drive.google.com/file/d/1rPyGezrPyoKQB1ekGEwJkLewNuIofgMR/view?usp=drive_link